 Myth 4: Drug Addiction is an Untreatable Disease

-Drug addiction myths spread lies about addiction and prevent addicts from seeking treatment.
-Stop believing myths and start spreading the truth today as you discover hope and help for your drug addiction.
+Drug addiction myths spread lies about substance abuse and prevent addicts from seeking treatment.
+Stop believing in addiction myths and start spreading the truth today as you discover hope and help for your drug addiction.